 With an unmanaged VPS plan, you will take charge of all the administrative controls.
 You will have the ability to tweak the server to meet your requirements.
 Some people prefer this if they have technical skills and abilities.
 They feel more confident managing the operating system and server resources.
 The only thing that the hosting provider would be responsible for is ensuring the availability of the physical server.

-Many businesses will opt for managed hosting if they are newly emerging in the market.
+One of the best options is to integrate a Windows VPS which is a more affordable and a secure one.
 This is because they need time to focus on growing the company, and it can be stressful to worry about the website logistics at the same time.

 A dedicated WordPress hosting plan involves your site having an entire server to itself.
 This setup allows for heavy traffic and ensures stronger security for the site.
 This is important particularly if it is an eCommerce storefront that collects confidential information from clients.
 The business cannot risk having a security lapse and losing the good faith of their customer base.